jackrvu/crosswordbench/README.md

   - DeepSeek V3
   - DeepSeek R1

-## Best Practices

-1. Monitor API usage and costs
-2. Save results regularly
-3. Use appropriate rate limiting for your API tier
-4. Check API documentation for any model-specific limitations or requirements

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.